Anderche/prediction_mkt_election_2024/README.md

   - Russell 2000 (IWM) price
   - Bitcoin (BTCUSDT) price

-## Data Conversion
+## Data Management

-The project includes a `convert_parquet_to_csv.py` script for converting Parquet files to CSV format:
+The project uses Parquet files for efficient data storage.
+To convert Parquet files to CSV format:

 1. Run the script: `python convert_parquet_to_csv.py`
 2. Choose a Parquet file from the list
 3. The script will create a CSV file in the same directory

-This tool facilitates data analysis in spreadsheet applications or other CSV-compatible tools.
+This facilitates data analysis in spreadsheet applications or other CSV-compatible tools.

 ## Dependencies